 Who are we related to now?
 Even: what is the meaning of love?

-Everyone goes home after a wedding with a fresh understanding of who they are: Laura and Mark each has a new father-in-law and mother-in-law, Richard and Alison, Don and Joan, have a new son-in-law and daughter-in-law.
+Everyone goes home after a wedding with a fresh understanding of who they are: Nicky and Rob each has a new father-in-law and mother-in-law, Hilary and Simon, Deirdre and Michael, have a new son-in-law and a new daughter-in-law.
 But it quickly moves beyond that: new brothers-in-law, aunts, uncles and cousins by marriage, and so on.

 Why, in a few generations time, people will have forgotten how we are related to one another.
 In a few generations from now, cousins will just know they are cousins, people will just know they are part of an extended family.
 You shall just know that you are family, and that you are blessed for being part of that family.

 Probably because he knows how weddings and the way they create and shape new families, the new links, the new cousins, the new relationships they shape and create, Jesus constantly uses weddings as an illustration to tell us about the love God has for us, and the way the future can be, the way the Kingdom of God can be.

 When we publicly show our love for one another, when we form new families, when we allow the ripples of love to spread out in ways that we cannot control, in ways in which we lose control, then we are truly partners in creating the Kingdom of God.